danbotspace/Documentation/docs/advanced/sharex-setup.md

 }
 ```

-> **Note**: You have to either install these files or copy text in clipboard to import uploader settings soon.
+t{**Note**: You have to either install these files or copy text in clipboard to import uploader settings soon.}

 Consider changing `[YOUR_DOMAIN]` field in "RequestURL" to your [proxied](/beginner/proxying) domain.
 If you want your **ShareX** space to be private you have to set your own password in "key"!
 In `src/config.json` make sure to change "public", "port", "domain" and "key"